DataVisHub/gojs-course/lessons/lesson-10-layers-and-zorder.md

 });
 ```

-Now if you click the "Toggle Groups" button you might see something interesting.
+Now if you click the "Toggle Groups" button, you might see something interesting.
 Instead of
-hiding just the group themselves, group contents also disappeared.
+hiding just the group themselves, the group contents have also disappeared.

 ![group-content-missing](../assets/lesson-10/layers-1.png)

 Does this mean that nodes inside the group ended up on the group layer we just hid?
 Actually, no. This behavior relates to how GoJS groups function.
 When the visibility of a group changes, it also affects all members of its subgraph, even if those members are drawn on a different layer.

 To achieve our goal of hiding only the groups while keeping their nodes visible, we need a different approach.
-Let’s modify the code in the toggle function:
+Let's modify the code in the toggle function:

 ```typescript
 //toggle-groups.ts